carminecoppola/GigaStyle/README.md

 The application will be available at `http://localhost:5000` in your web browser.

+9. (Optional) It is possible to run GigaStyle through a server:

+    ```
+    flask run --host=0.0.0.0 --port=8000
+    ```

+    Afterwards, GigaStyle can be used on devices that are on the same subnet.

 ## Project Structure

 The project's structure is organized as follows: